-This statistic shows the quarterly growth of the real gross domestic product (GDP) in China from the second quarter of 2012 to the second quarter of 2014.
-In the second quarter of 2012, the growth of the real GDP in China was 7.6 percent compared to the same quarter of the previous year.
+This statistic shows the quarterly growth of the real gross domestic product (GDP) in China from the third quarter of 2012 to the third quarter of 2014.
+In the first quarter of 2014, the growth of the real GDP in China ranged at 7.4 percent compared to the same quarter of the previous year.
 GDP refers to the total market value of all goods and services that are produced within a country per year.
 It is an important indicator of the economic strength of a country.
 Real GDP is adjusted for price changes and is therefore regarded as a key indicator for economic growth. br>

 GDP growth in China – additional information

 In 2013, China ranged among the top three countries with the largest gross domestic product worldwide.
 Since the introduction of economic reforms in 1978, the country has experienced rapid social and economic development.
 In 2013, it became the world’s largest trading nation, overtaking the United States.
 However, per capita GDP in China was still much lower than that of industrialized countries.

 The annual growth rate of China’s GDPhad constantly been above nine percent until 2011.
 According to projections of the IMF, the annual GDP growth will slow down further until 2019.
 Rising domestic wages and the competitive edge of other Asian and African countries are seen as main reasons for the stuttering in China’s economic engine.
 One strategy of the Chinese government to overcome this transition is a gradual shift of economic focus from industrial production to services.